kennethlopez/moviesapp/README.md

             void showSignInSuccessful();
         }

-        interface Presenter {
+        interface Presenter extends BasePresenter<View> {
             void signIn(String email);
         }
     }
     ```
 4. Create a `SignInPresenter` class that extends `BasePresenter<SignInContract.View>` and implements `SignInContract.Presenter`
 5. Implement the methods in `SignInPresenter` that your Activity requires to perform the necessary actions, e.g. `signIn(String email)`.
 Once the sign in action finishes you should call `getView().showSignInSuccessful()`
-6. Make your `SignInActivity` implement `SignInContract.View`and implement the required methods like `showSignInSuccessful()`
+6. Make your `SignInActivity` implement `SignInContract.View` and implement the required methods like `showSignInSuccessful()`
-7. In your activity, inject a new instance of `SignInPresenter` and call `presenter.attachView(this)` and `super.attachPresenter(presenter)` from `onCreate` accordingly.
+7. In your activity, inject a new instance of `SignInPresenter` and call `super.attachPresenter(presenter)` from `onCreate`.
 This will allow your presenter to have an instance of your activity and it would also let your Presenter have a lifecycle awareness, this way you can override `onStart`, `onResume`, `onPause`, `onStop` and `onDestroy` methods on your Presenter.
 Also, set up a click listener in your button that calls `presenter.signIn(email)`

 ## License